 Report the top counterparties that comprise 95% of total CVA, ranked by unstressed CVA using the column instructions above.

-Worksheet 3—Credit Quality by Counterparty covering 95% of firm CVA
+F.3—Credit Quality by Counterparty comprising 95% of firm CVA

-Column Instructions:
+Column Instructions

 Time period

 The date for which the CDS (or other input) applies.
 For a one year CDS spread, enter "1".
 For grid pricing, do not enter the interpolated CDS spreads.
 Enter only the dates for which market data was available.